-Since 2015, Yorkshire Wildlife Park has had an on-going MoU and partnership with Hanoi Zoo, Vietnam to support improvements in animal management and care.
-Wild Welfare helped introduce the two zoos and have provided peripheral support to both parties, however, Animals Asia Foundation have taken on the bulk of the on-going negotiations, translation and expert (veterinary and keeping) support through their in-country staff.
+Since 2015, Yorkshire Wildlife Park has had an ongoing MoU and partnership with Hanoi Zoo in Vietnam, to support improvements in animal management and care.
+Wild Welfare helped introduce the two zoos and has provided peripheral support to both parties, however, Animals Asia has taken on the bulk of the ongoing negotiations, translation and expert (veterinary and keeping) support through their in-country staff.
 This collaborative approach by a number of different organisations is a great example of how sharing expertise, resources and advice can help make a difference and support the changes that the zoo is hoping to make that can significantly make a difference to the animal’s lives within the zoo.
 Earlier this year, Yorkshire appointed a dedicated member of staff to work with the zoo.
-Colin Northcott is the Deputy Carnivore Team Leader at Yorkshire Wildlife Park, and in November visited Hanoi zoo for the second time this year to oversee some of the on-going activities happening there.
+Colin Northcott is the deputy carnivore Team leader at Yorkshire Wildlife Park, and in November he visited Hanoi Zoo for the second time this year to oversee some of the ongoing activities.

-Picture: Colin, Thanh (AAF, Animal Welfare Officer) and Ms Nuong (Hanoi Zoo, Education Director) November 2017
+Image: Colin Northcott, Thanh (Animals Asia, Animal Welfare Officer) and Ms Nuong (Hanoi Zoo, Education Director), November 2017

-Colin was particularly impressed with the re-build of the Binturong Enclosure which now has multi level platforms and interconnecting walkways.
+Colin was particularly impressed with the re-build of the Binturong enclosure which now has multi-level platforms and inter-connecting walkways.
 Some of these are dynamic logs and even a swinging platform with dynamic logs leading to it.
-Colin said “Even the logs are varied from tree branches to bamboo poles offering a range of textures.
+Mr Northcott, said: “Even the logs are varied from tree branches to bamboo poles offering a range of textures.
 This also promotes muscle usage, dexterity, fitness is improved and plenty of opportunity to get away from each other should they wish.”
-It was this enclosure that also won the team prize for best improvement towards animal welfare during a prize giving ceremony.
+It was this enclosure that also won the team prize for best improvement towards animal welfare during a prize-giving ceremony.

 Progress continues and while there is still more to do at Hanoi Zoo, this fantastic partnership with both Yorkshire Wildlife Park and Animals Asia Foundation, demonstrates the zoo’s commitment to making further improvements, and are supported in the knowledge that they can ask for expert advice when it be might needed.

-Hanoi Zoo is a member of SEAZA, and will be subject to the new welfare-based certification programme that Wild Welfare has helped develop alongside SEAZA’s welfare and ethics committee.
+Hanoi Zoo is a member of the Southeast Asian Zoos and Aquariums Association (SEAZA), and will be subject to the new welfare-based certification programme that Wild Welfare is helping to develop alongside SEAZA’s welfare and ethics committee.